 To start the monitor program, just switch the Computer on or press the RST (Reset) key.
 On the terminal display, you should now see something like this:

-For now Monitor is the only selectable choice (but the rest will come soon, hopefully), so type M on the terminal keyboard to enter the Hex Monitor.
-The Display is cleared and a * prompt is shown.
+If no IO/Language-Card is found, you will be prompted with a * ready to enter Hex Monitor commands.
+Otherwise, type M on the terminal keyboard to enter the Hex Monitor.
+The Display is then cleared and a * prompt is shown.
 All input is none case sensitive, so typeing M or m is the same.

 To examine the content of a single address, just type in the address as a hexadecimal number and press the Return key.
 The address and its current content is then shown.